44 Flying Fast – Supersonic & Hypersonic Flight

 Sonic Booms

 A problem facing SSTs (as well as any other type of supersonic or hypersonic flight vehicle) is the production of sonic booms.
 The leading and trailing shock waves formed by a supersonic airplane (one shock at the nose called the bow shock and another at the tail) appear to an observer on the ground as a pressure pulse in the form of an overpressure and an under-pressure, as shown in the schematic below.
-This pressure change is heard (and felt) as by an observer on the ground as an impulsive “boom-boom” noise.
+This pressure change is heard (and felt) by an observer on the ground as an impulsive “boom-boom” noise.
 Besides being annoying, if not startling, the intensity of the pressure pulse from Concorde produced noise levels over 135 dB, enough to rattle or break windows on buildings.
 Nevertheless, research continues into ways of mitigating sonic booms.

-Smaller supersonic transport airplanes in the form of supersonic business jets or SSBJs have received more recent attention than larger commercial SSTs.
-SSBJs concepts are being designed by several companies, the intention being to transport from as few as 10 to as many as 80 passengers.
+Smaller supersonic transport airplanes, such as supersonic business jets (SSBJs), have received more recent attention than larger commercial SSTs.
+Several companies are proposing SSBJ concepts, intending to transport as few as 10 to as many as 80 passengers.
 Typically, SSBJs would be about twice the size of a typical subsonic business jet but much smaller than Concorde.

-However, the potential SST players all face immense technical and economic challenges, including a hefty amount of public skepticism.
-One major technical issue is finding engines in a civil market that currently does not have any engine manufacturers with “off-the-shelf” engines that are suitable for supersonic flight, at least for civil applications.
-In addition, the cost of developing a new engine could be prohibitive for most manufacturers based on the limited potential market demand for SSTs.
-Maintenance and repair costs for an SST are also likely to be considerably higher because of the to stresses imposed on the airframe and engines during high-speed flight.
-Another issue is for an SST to gain certification from the FAA, which currently prohibits supersonic aircraft from flying over the U.S. mainland, as in most other countries.
+However, the potential SST players face immense technical, certification, and economic challenges, including a hefty dose of public skepticism.
+One startup, Boom Supersonic, claims to have a Mach 1.7 capable SST in development and will fly with airlines by 2029.
+One major technical issue is finding engines in a civil market with no engine manufacturers, making engines suitable for supersonic flight, at least for civil applications.[6]Maintenance and repair costs for an SST are also likely to be considerably higher because of the stresses imposed on the airframe and engines during high-speed flight, potentially increasing downtime and the availability of the airplane.

 Hypersonic Flight

 Hypersonic flight is defined as flight at speeds at or beyond Mach 5.
 However, unlike what happens as the aircraft approaches Mach 1, there are no distinctive changes in the flow characteristics as an aircraft reaches hypersonic Mach numbers.
-Such high Mach numbers have only been achieved by rockets, certain spacecraft, and special high-altitude research aircraft.
+Such high Mach numbers have only been achieved by rockets, re-entry spacecraft, and special high-altitude research aircraft.
 Theodore von Kármán was one of the first to analyze the problems of hypersonic flight, stating: “At such speeds, even in rarified air, the surface will be heated to the temperatures none of the known materials can withstand.
 The problem of the thermal barrier is much more complicated than the problem of the sound barrier.”

 Challenges